FSMA Produce Safety Rule Timeline

 - November 27, 2015: The official publication date of the Produce Safety Rule.

-- Small businesses, defined as greater than $250,000 but less than $500,000 in annual (three year average) produce sales, will have 3 years from the effective date of the rule to comply with the regulation.
-They will have an additional two years to comply with certain specified agricultural water requirements.
+- Small businesses, defined as greater than $250,000 but less than $500,000 in annual (three year average) produce sales, have 3 years from the effective date of the rule to comply with the regulation.

-- Very small businesses, defined as greater than $25,000 but less than $250,000 in annual (three year average) produce sales, will have 4 years from the effective date of the rule to comply with the regulation.
-They will have an additional two years to comply with certain specified agricultural water requirements.
+- Very small businesses, defined as greater than $25,000 but less than $250,000 in annual (three year average) produce sales, have 4 years from the effective date of the rule to comply with the regulation.

 Information about compliance dates for the FSMA Produce Safety Rule is available in many places, but we felt like it might be valuable to gather all the pieces of information together so you can see the specific regulatory compliance dates for the different parts of the Rule.

 - Proving eligibility for the qualified exemption requires three years of sales records to support the exemption.
-If you plan to use the qualified exemption when your compliance date arrives, you may need to begin collecting sales records beginning this year (2016) depending on your business size.
+If you plan to use the qualified exemption, you will need to have sales records beginning on your compliance date.

 The other provisions of the rule go into effect at the beginning of 2018 or after 2018, depending on the provision and the size of your farm’s business.

-4 A farm is a small business if, on a rolling basis, the average annual monetary value of produce sold during the previous 3-year period is greater than $250,000 but no more than $500,000.
+3 A farm is a small business if, on a rolling basis, the average annual monetary value of produce sold during the previous 3-year period is no more than $500,000.

-5 A farm is a very small business if, on a rolling basis, the average annual monetary value of produce sold during the previous 3-year period is greater than $25,000 but no more than $250,000.
+4 A farm is a very small business if, on a rolling basis, the average annual monetary value of produce sold during the previous 3-year period is no more than $250,000.

 Before the compliance date, every covered farm that does not qualify for an exemption must have a supervisor (such as a farm owner/operator) complete a standardized food safety training program.
 The Produce Safety Alliance Grower Training Course is one way to satisfy this requirement.